Seahawks list seven players — and five starters — as questionable for Sunday’s game against Rams

 Fluker, McDougald and Carson all figure to be gametime decisions.

-The Seahawks have listed seven players — including five listed as starters — as questionable for Sunday’s game in Los Angeles against the NFC West-leading Rams.
+The Seahawks have listed seven players — including five starters — as questionable for Sunday’s game in Los Angeles against the NFC West-leading Rams.

-The five starters listed as questionable are: RB Chris Carson (hip), OL D.J.
-Fluker (calk), safety Bradley McDougald (knee), linebacker K.J.
-Wright (knee) and defensive tackle Shamar Stephen (foot).
+The five starters listed as questionable are RB Chris Carson (hip), OL D.J.
+Fluker (calf), safety Bradley McDougald (knee), linebacker K.J.
+Wright (knee) and defensive tackle Shamar Stephen (foot) with coach Pete Carroll saying the status of all may not be clear until gameday, though he indicated Wright, in particular, should be good to go.

-Carson, Fluker and McDougald all were unable to finish last Sunday’s 25-17 loss to the Chargers with the injuries listed above and it is expected that their status will remain in doubt until gameday.
-Wright and Stephen have been listed with those injuries the last few weeks and have played.
+Carson, Fluker and McDougald all were unable to finish last Sunday’s 25-17 loss to the Chargers with the injuries listed above .

-A clearer picture should emerge following Friday’s practice when it is revealed who took part and coach Pete Carroll addresses the media.
+However, Carroll said Carson has been getting better through the week and McDougald was able to practice on a limited basis Friday, indicating some optimism that they will be able to play Sunday.

 Most Read Sports Stories